-The Dean of Students Office serves as the approval authority for postings at all Central Alabama Community College locations.
+The Dean of Students Office in collaboration with Campus Site Administrators serve as the approval authority for postings at all Central Alabama Community College locations.
 Students, student clubs and organizations, and off-campus individuals or groups must receive prior approval from the Dean of Students Office or his/her designee as to the time, place and manner for displaying or distributing signs, posters, and/or flyers on campus property.